spectrocloud/pack-central/packs/hello-universe-1.1.2/README.md

 The Hello Universe pack has two presets that you can select:
 - **Disable Hello Universe API** configures Hello Universe as a standalone frontend application.
 This is the default configuration of the pack.
-- **Enable Hello Universe API** configures Hello Universe as a three-tier application with a frontend, API server and database.
+- **Enable Hello Universe API** configures Hello Universe as a three-tier application with a frontend, API server, and Postgres database.

 To utilize the Hello Universe pack, create either a [full Palette cluster profile](https://docs.spectrocloud.com/profiles/cluster-profiles/create-cluster-profiles/create-full-profile) or an [add-on Palette cluster profile](https://docs.spectrocloud.com/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/) and add the pack to your profile.
 You can select the preset you wish to deploy on the cluster profile creation page.